 The next step is to place some cuticle oil on your nails.
 You only need a small amount.

 The cuticle nails come in different packaging.
-Some come with a Cuticle Oil Pen - Nail Cuticle Protector - Professional Manicure & Pedicure Set Accessory - Acrylic Nail Art Accessory - Cuticle & Nail Strengthener - Cuticle Softener for at Home Nail Care Kit - Contains Vitamin E , a dropper, and some with a roller.
+Some come with a ECCO PURE Cuticle Oil Pen - Nail Cuticle Protector - Professional Manicure & Pedicure Set Accessory - Acrylic Nail Art Accessory - Cuticle Softener & Nail Strengthener - Contains Vitamin E , a dropper, and some with a roller.
 Regardless, you only need a small amount for each of your nails.

 Step 3: Massage The Cuticle Oil